Darby, Pennsylvania

 Darby is a borough in Delaware County, Pennsylvania, United States.
-The borough is located along Darby Creek 5 mi southwest of Center City Philadelphia.
+As of the 2020 census, Darby had a population of 10,715.
+The borough is located along Darby Creek, 5 mi southwest of Center City Philadelphia.
 The borough of Darby is distinct from the nearby municipality of Darby Township.

 History

 17th century

 Darby was settled in 1682 by seven Quaker families led by abolitionist and fair trade advocate John Blunston.
 The name Darby is derived from the English city of Derby (pronounced "Darby"), the county town of Derbyshire (pronounced "Darbyshire"), the origin of many early settlers.
 Incorporated on May 3, 1853, it had 3,429 residents in 1900, 6,305 in 1910, 10,334 in 1940, and 10,687 at the 2010 census.

 Darby founder John Blunston immigrated to Pennsylvania in October 1682.
 He was involved in real estate, agriculture, and goods trading.
 An early Quaker settler, Blunston was a close associate of William Penn and an active political figure in early Pennsylvania.
 He first served in the Colonial Assembly from 1683 to 1688.
 In this early stage of provincial government, Blunston became a strong proponent for the rights of the Assembly.
 In 1685 Blunston was appointed to a committee that argued against the Provincial Council's practice of enacting laws without legislative approval.
 In the same year, Blunston led the Assembly in their attempt to impeach Chief Justice Nicholas More.
 Blunston returned to the Assembly for the 1695 term.
 During his second period of service in the Assembly, he was elected the 12th Speaker of the Assembly on May 10, 1697.
 He was re-elected Speaker on May 10, 1699, and again on May 10, 1700.
 During this time he was instrumental in drafting a new frame of government for the Province.
 He retired from the Assembly after the 1701 term.